dibyansu24-maker/Neural-Image-Caption-Generator/README.md

 Keywords: NLP,Vision,CNN,RNN,LSTM

 ## Credits:
-The problem is addressed as part of an internship at IIT Kanpur as a capstone project.
+The problem is addressed as a part of our internship at IIT Kanpur.
 It was a collaborative effort involving the following individuals:
 1. Dibyansu Diptiman [Github link](https://github.com/dibyansu24-maker)
 1. Nikhil Kumawat [Github link](https://github.com/nikhilkumawat1499)